AlexanderZhydyk/Email_manager/README.md

 > *Follow tips in the terminal.*

-4. After email account be created, the scripts will monitor email inbox folder each 5 minutes to reply.
+4. When email account be created, the scripts will monitor email inbox folder each 5 minutes to reply.

 5. To change checking interval edit `crontab` file: